convertstar/tornado-mysql/README.md

 eg:

-we extends the default Connection to create a asynchronous EPollConnection
+we extends the default Connection to create an asynchronous EPollConnection

     from tornado import ioloop
     from functools import partial